How and why do you Integrate Technology into the Classroom?

 Teaching programming to middle and high school age children resource that's being crowd-sourced with coding resources and curriculum mapped across grade levels.

-Essay about the non-profit startups who are in business to teach kids outside of the public school system.
+the non-profit startups who are in business to teach kids outside of the public school system.

 CS teachers in public schools need our support, to make get CS legislated as a requirement in schools, and most importantly, to make sure that the playing field is level and that classes are available not just to the kids who can afford the time and hardware resources.

-Computer Science Teachers of America
+Computer Science Teachers of

 keeps a directory listing of regional chapters who can help put together after school workshops - not for students, but for teachers, to introduce them to new teaching tools and brainstorm on curriculum (and also to figure out other ways in which they can help).